thinkst/canarytools-docs/docs/flocks-settings/canary-limits.md

 ::::: slot description

 Set the current Canary limit for a Flock.
-The `limit` must be a non-negative integer.

 :::::